Emmacharleswilson/Discover3c/README.md

 For features that needed to be highlighted, such as the logo text and subheadings, the font [Codystar](https://fonts.google.com/specimen/Codystar "Link to Codystar Google Font") and [Petit Formal Script](http://fots.google.come/specimen/ "Link to Petit Formal Script Google Font") was used, with Sans Serif as the fallback.

 #### Imagery
-The selected imagery is modern and cohesively aesthetic, reflecting the artist's look and feel.
+The selected imagery is modern and cohesively aesthetic, reflecting the style and feel of the website.

 The imagery is catching and visually represents the theme of the website.